SelfCareMap

 An at-home Recharge guide to starting your day with intention, not distraction

 In a world where our phones buzz before we even open our eyes, the first moments of the day are often hijacked by notifications, emails, and scrolling.
-But what if you could reclaim those precious morning minutes—not to check the world, but to reconnect with yourself?
-A no-phone morning routine isn’t about deprivation; it’s about recharging.
-It’s the first act of self-care you can give yourself each day: a quiet, grounded start that sets the tone for clarity, calm, and focus.
+This immediate digital immersion puts your brain in a reactive state, meaning you are responding to the needs and demands of others before you have even checked in with yourself.
+But what if you could reclaim those precious morning minutes, not to check the world, but to reconnect with yourself?
+A no-phone morning routine isn’t about deprivation, it’s about recharging.
+It’s the first act of self-care you can give yourself each day, a quiet, grounded start that sets the tone for clarity, calm, and focus.
+By delaying the digital noise, you create a mental buffer that protects your peace and allows you to enter your day with a sense of agency.

 What You'll Need